A new park town for Barnet, Brent Cross Town

-- To create the place in London to participate in and play sport: with 150,000 sq ft of indoor facilities and 50 acres of parks, Brent Cross Town will provide the best of both traditional and emerging sports, working with leading sports organisations, governing bodies and hero ambassadors to help drive female participation and champion diversity and inclusion.
+- To create the place in London to participate in and play sport: with indoor facilities and 50 acres of parks, Brent Cross Town will provide the best of both traditional and emerging sports, working with leading sports organisations, governing bodies and hero ambassadors to help drive female participation and champion diversity and inclusion.

 - To make a new North London town where all can flourish.
 Brent Cross Town will launch a Flourishing Index which will pioneer the measurement of how individuals and communities flourish in a town centre and show how places can be designed to improve mental health and wellbeing.